Founders and Management

 Development Director - Stephan Levitsky, ASR Group Inc., Baltimore MD

 The restructuring allows ISSP to more fully leverage the talents of its board members with an eye toward creating even more value for sustainability professionals worldwide.
-For more information about the election and responsbilities of the Leadership Team, visit this page.
+For more information about the election and responsibilities of the Leadership Team, visit this page.

-- Marsha Willard Executive Director
+- Maureen Hart Executive Director

-- Dorothy Atwood President (liason to Board)
+- Dorothy Atwood President (liaison to Board)

-- Christy Nordstrom Education Program Manager
+- Christy Nordstrom Education Program Director

-- Ray Berardinelli Marketing Manager
+- Ray Berardinelli Marketing Director

 - Dorothy Fisher Atwood, Atwood Consulting